edamontology/edamontologyDocs/editors_guide.rst

 ^^^^^^^^^^^^^^^^^^

 1. As much as you can, try to make atomic changes and commit them independently. this improves greatly traceability in the long term
-2. Make trivial modifications using a text editor if possible, rather than Prot®¶g®¶, because the actual modification is not hidden in haystack of Prot®¶g®¶ reformattings
+2. Make trivial modifications using a text editor if possible, rather than Protege, because the actual modification is not hidden in haystack of Protege reformattings
 3. Check and double-check your changes: errors are hard to track and fix later

 Adding concepts